 This is useful when starting with build caching, and as your projects change and evolve, to ensure that you are getting the most out of the Build Cache.

-Compare build scans to find differences
+Compare Build Scans to find differences

-Develocity provides the ability to compare aspects of two build scans, including the inputs into the executed tasks, the resolved dependencies, what switches the builds were invoked with and aspects of the build infrastructure such as the environment where the builds were run.
+Develocity provides the ability to compare aspects of two Build Scans, including the inputs into the executed tasks, the resolved dependencies, what switches the builds were invoked with and aspects of the build infrastructure such as the environment where the builds were run.

 comparison infra